GPU Compute-based Linear Memory Allocator

 Edit

-Ok I just checked the Vulkan extension lookup (March 24th 2024) for my GPU and I found that there is a VK_NV_copy_memory_indirect extension that does the stuff that I will explained below, without actually having to implement it in a custom compute shader.
+extension that does the stuff that I will explained below, without actually having to implement it in a custom compute shader.
 You could probably skip the following text and use the extension instead but at the time of writing this for my engine I didn't know this extension was available (and even if it was, I wouldn't be able to use it since I used wgpu, unless I do some sort of Vulkan/wgpu interop)

-This is actually the simplest part of the allocator, and its role is to simply copy the temporary memory we wish to allocate into the chunks we just allocated.
-Simply like memcpy-ing into a malloc.
+.
 In of itself, this task is extremely simple; just run a compute shader with a specific size that will copy the memory from one region to another region; the tricky part is that you must decide on the size of the dispatch call for such a compute shader.
 In all my previous implementations, I went with the naive but easy way of just calling a few dispatches with massive loops inside the compute shader itself, however one could make this a lot more optimized by using indirect dispatch instead but I haven't found any bottlenecks yet so I'm not going to bother.

 Conclusion & Results